anfederman/breadcrumb_learn/breadcrumb/need_to_know.md

 ### Batteries

 The robot ships by air worldwide.
 The batteries are not included in order to keep shipping costs down, as they are are difficult to ship worldwide and safety restrictions vary by destination.
-The recommended lead acid batteries are easy to source locally.
+The recommended lead acid batteries are easy to acquire locally.

-An added advantage of not including batteries is that the robot accepts different battery sizes so the user can select batteries depending on whether they prefer a long-endurance heavier robot or a short- endurance lighter robot.
-In short you need to find your own batteries to put in the robot and these are commonly available online (https://www.batterysharks.com/) or in local stores that supply products for scooters, wheelchairs, uninterupped power supply systems or even automotive.
+An added advantage of not shipping batteries is that the robot accepts different battery sizes; the user can select batteries depending on whether they prefer a long-endurance heavier robot or a short- endurance lighter robot.
+You need to select batteries that best serve your intended use.
+These are commonly available online (https://www.batterysharks.com/) or in local stores that supply products for scooters, wheelchairs, uninterupped power supply systems or even automotive.

 <H4 style="color:red">AT ALL TIMES IF RUNNING OR CHARGING THE BATTERY VOLTAGE CONNECTED TO THE Main BOARD MUST REMAIN 30.0V OR LESS.</H4>